CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 Even with the commercialization of space, NASA still has a role to play in development programs.
 SpaceX would not be where it is today without NASA funding and collaborating with NASA on development.
 This is especially true for Crew Dragon.

 In the next 10-20 years NASA will still need to be involved in private development programs.
 They will provide funding and expertise.
-This will allow for privatly development programs that can be cheaper and more efficient than NASA could do on its own.
+This will allow for privately development programs that can be cheaper and more efficient than NASA could do on its own.

-NASA is a stepping stone for commerialization.
+NASA is a stepping stone for commercialization.

 The primary challenge in the future of completely commercializing space is the source of funding.
 How will companies make money if not from NASA?
 In-space manufacturing and mining offer a solution, but we will have to wait 10-50 years to see this play out.